ShoCremers/DL_project/docs/README.md

 So, this work caters to the energy actors ("who") as described in the preceding paragraph who want accurate electricity pricing ("what) in power grids a day in advance from a model in order to maximise their RoI ("why").

 ## Theory ( The How?
 P1)
-Being almost a trillion dollar industry [2] introduced only a few decades ago, naturally, few million smart people in the world have come up with various ways to get the most accurate pricing forecasts.
-Some of the earlier and current works in this domain such as autoregressive moving average (ARMA), ARIMA, markov chains etc. rely heavily on mathematical modelling but do not take into account the uncertainty associated with various extrinsic factors.
-However, as lazy computer scientists (may remove this part from sentence), our focus here is to consider this problem first as a black box and then apply the most intelligible tool (Deep Learning based RNNs) to solve it.
-In the context of RNNs, LSTM models are utilised which are designed to automatically select and propagate the most relevant contextual information and are more flexible than concrete mathematical models of predefined complexity.
+Being almost a trillion-dollar industry, [2] introduced only a few decades ago, naturally, few million smart people in the world have come up with various ways to get the most accurate pricing forecasts.
+Some of the earlier and current works in this domain, such as autoregressive moving average (ARMA), ARIMA, Markov chains, etc., rely heavily on mathematical modelling but do not consider the uncertainty associated with various extrinsic factors.
+However, our focus here is to consider this problem first as a black box and then apply the most intelligible tool (Deep Learning-based RNNs) to solve it.
+In the context of RNNs, LSTM models are designed to select and propagate the most relevant contextual information automatically and are more flexible than concrete mathematical models of predefined complexity.

 #### RNNs and LSTMs
-In the field of Deep Learning (DL), Recurrent neural networks are well known to learn from time series data when the dataset is large enough.
-However, traditional RNNs are known to suffer from the problem of vanishing and exploding gradients preventing them to model time depencies which are more than a few steps long.
+In the field of Deep Learning (DL), Recurrent neural networks are well known to learn from time-series data when the dataset is large enough.
+However, traditional RNNs are known to suffer from vanishing and exploding gradients, preventing them from modelling time dependencies that are more than a few steps long.
 Further, RNNs process the inputs in sequential order and ignore the information from time steps in the future.
-In order to tackle these two problems, bi-directional Long Short Term Memory (BLSTMs, a type of RNNs) are used to remember sequential pattern of interest over these arbitrary long time intervals along with support for exploiting information over the whole temporal steps.
+In order to tackle these two problems, bi-directional Long Short Term Memory (BLSTMs, a type of RNNs) are used to remember the sequential pattern of interest over these arbitrary long time intervals along with support for exploiting information over the whole temporal steps.
 Thus, making them an apt choice for the problem at hand.
-TODO (maybe): shall we explain BLSTM theory here? {lstm block, equation, bi directional network}
+TODO (maybe): shall we explain BLSTM theory here? {lstm block, equation, bi-directional network}
-Refer to Andrew Ng's renowned videos [3] for in-depth explanation of these concepts.
+Refer to Andrew Ng's renowned videos [3] for an in-depth explanation of these concepts.

 #### Quantiles and loss function
 While we want the most accurate pricing forecast, the uncertainty in these forecasts or predictions can provide valuable information to improve decision making and bidding.
 And uncertainty is quantified mathematically using probability.
-From the domain of probability, we use the non parametric model of predictions errors as defined in [1], and use quantiles as a way to quantise the uncertainty in our predictions using quantile regression.
-By definition, a quantile is " a location within a set of ranked numbers, below which a certain proportion, p, of that set lie".
+From the domain of probability, we use the non-parametric model of prediction errors as defined in [1].
+We use quantiles as a way to quantise the uncertainty in our predictions using quantile regression.
+By definition, a quantile is " a location within a set of ranked numbers, below which a certain proportion, p, of that set lie."
 Thus, instead of just one concrete pricing value as output, there will be multiple quantiles as the outputs of our model.
 The model is trained to minimise the quantile loss (or pinball loss) in order to output the most optimal quantiles.
-The total loss is the sum over all specified qauntiles of interest.
+The total loss is the sum over all specified quantiles of interest.

 | ![Quantile Loss](./images/lossFuntion.png?raw=true) |